The Art Jess Scholarship is not currently accepting applications.

 - Proof of Alaskan residency

-- Resume and/or summary of work experience, activities, personal interests, honors/awards, and volunteer service
+- Résumé of education, work experience, activities, personal interests, honors/awards, and volunteer activities

 - Personal Essay (written and media formats accepted)